Psychology & Sociology

 - Liverpool culture & research trip where Sociology students engage in workshops in the city’s Museum of Culture & Slavery.
 Students also have the opportunity to design and carry out research in a multicultural city.

-For younger students, or those Sixth Form students who chose not to study the subjects at A Level, there is the opportunity to attend the Psychology Society meetings.
+For younger students, or those Sixth Form students who chose not to study the subjects at A Level, there is the opportunity to attend the Psychology Club or the Psychology Society.
 These are led by A Level Psychology students and are an opportunity to share and explore topics of interest.